argodev/argodev.github.io/_posts/2014-06-13-tracking-planes-on-vacation.md

   to plan for mistakes).
 I also had a box of F connectors and a crimping tool, so that made it easier.
 Finally, I used some 1/2" PVC to house the antenna once it was built.
 There is no mandate to do this, it just gave it some structure and a little protection from the elements.
-Also need to throw in some electrical tape and it is helpful if you have a digital multimeter for continuity testing.
+Also need to throw in some electrical tape and it is helpful if you have a digital multi-meter for continuity testing.
 Some of the tutorials used a set of calipers to measure the elements perfectly... we just used a standard ruler
 * Tutorial 1: The idea actually came from a couple of HAK5 episodes.
 The thing they did for me was convince me that it wasn't that hard, and we could do it in a reasonable amount of time.
 The shows were